charlielobster/CUDA_NekRS/README.md

    a) Find a hard drive

-   b) Start with a USB drive containing the etched iso
+   b) Create a USB drive containing an etched, bootable Ubuntu iso

        i) On your windows box, download the 24.04.3 iso file